canro91/canro91.github.io/_posts/2020-10-14-SearchingReservations.md

 ```

-This query belonged to a store procedure to search reservations.
+This query belonged to a store procedure to search reservations by a bunch of filters.
 Among its filters, a hotelier can find all reservations assigned to a client's internal account number.

 From the above query, the `#resTemp` table had reservations from previous queries in the same store procedure.
 The `DELETE` statement removes all reservations without the given account number.